The photo above was taken in 2010 I believe while I was playing in the World Poker Tour LA Poker Classic at the Commerce Casino.

 In probability theory the expected value of a random variable is the sum of the probability of each possible outcome of the experiment multiplied by the outcome value (or payoff).

 This rings true in business.
-If you continue to put yourself in the best position (playing the positive percentage plays) to succeed, more often than not you'll be a winner.
+If you continue to put yourself in the best position by playing the positive percentage plays, more often than not you'll be a winner.

 Which leads me to the next point.